What Is Risk Tolerance?

 What are the factors of risk tolerance?

-Risk tolerance may be affected by your age and investment time horizon, your experience investing, your personal comfort with short-term losses, and your current financial capacity.
+Risk tolerance may be affected by your age and investment time horizon, your experience with investing, your personal comfort with short-term losses, and your current financial situation.

 Who should have a high-risk tolerance?

 Risk tolerance is a personal choice, and not everyone needs to take risks.
-However, if you’re relatively young and have the financial capacity to hold investments over decades, you may experience greater returns by taking on higher levels of risk.
-Note that diversification may allow you to significantly reduce risk without meaningfully reducing expected returns.
+However, if you’re relatively young and have the financial capacity to hold investments over decades, you may get greater returns by taking on higher levels of risk.

 Erika Photo